anlbora/Seaborn-Data-Analysis/README.md

     ![5](https://github.com/anlbora/Seaborn-Data-Analysis/assets/100442507/5d24c140-b2d8-4089-a91c-5c6675cc5073)

-- **Data Editing for Machine Learning**: Fill the none values and encode the non numeric data types to be a data that can be used in machine learning
+- **Data Editing for Machine Learning**: Fill the none values and encode the non numeric data types to be a data that can be used in machine learning.

   ![6](https://github.com/anlbora/Seaborn-Data-Analysis/assets/100442507/62eacae2-4334-49a3-b856-86bc40a0618b)